pnp/blog/content/post/create-an-event-page-with-sharepoint-sharepoint-spaces-and.md

 To get that format, use the below JSON code.
 Open the drown-down arrow next to the column header \> select column settings \> select Format this column.
-Then paste the below JSON and click save.
+Then paste the below JSON and select save.

 ```json
 {